stetrevor/vuejs-pwa-demo/README.md

 ### Step 1: Setup project.

 We will start with creating a Vue.js project by `vue create vuejs-pwa`.
-I select the features relevant to this article, `babel`, `PWA`, `CSS Pre-processors` and `Linter / Formatter`.
+I select the features relevant to this article: `babel`, `PWA`, `CSS Pre-processors` and `Linter / Formatter`.

 The go to solution for adding PWA functionalities is `@vue/cli-plugin-pwa`.
 As of writing this update, it uses `workbox-webpack-plugin` is `^4.3.1`, which enables interacting with service worker directly from main thread without extra work.